Plastimytes/if-stats/README.md

-This will provide some basic code for if statements
+This will provide some basic code for if statements.

+Maybe some ifs in OOP